Sato hyperfunctions via relative Dolbeault cohomology

 \subsection{Expressions of hyperforms and some basic operations}

-In the above situation there is a canonical \iso\ $H^{n}_{U}(V,\scO^{(p)})\simeq H^{p,n}_{\bar\vt}(V,V\ssm U)$ (cf. Theorem~\ref{thDrel}) so that there is a canonical \iso
+In the above situation there is a canonical \iso\ $H^{n}_{U}(V,\scO^{(p)})\simeq H^{p,n}_{\bar\vt}(V,V\ssm U)$ (cf.~Theorem~\ref{thDrel}) so that there is a canonical \iso

 In the sequel we give explicit expressions of the classes in $H^{p,n}_{\bar\vt}(V,V\ssm U)$ and some of the basic operations on them.
-In fact, in the case $X$ and $M$ are oriented there is a canonical \iso
+In fact, in the case the orientation of $T_{M}X$ is specified, there is a canonical \iso

 and these may be thought of as giving descriptions for the hyperforms themselves.